Manalishah1/PromptSocial/README.md

 # PromptSocial

-PromptSocial is a full-stack social platform for sharing AI prompts.
-It uses MongoDB, Apollo GraphQL server, and React for frontend.
+PromptSocial is a full-stack social platform for sharing and discovering AI prompts.
+Users can create, share, like, and add results to prompts for various AI models (GPT-4, Claude, etc.).
+Built with Node.js, Express, MongoDB, Apollo GraphQL server, and React.

 ---